Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12: Script that displays the 10 newest files in the current directory sorted from newest to oldest
 13: Script that takes a list of words as input and prints only words that appear exactly once without being sorted
 14: Display lines containing the pattern "root" from the file /etc/passwd
+15: Display the number of lines that contain the pattern "bin" in the file /etc/passwd